Maderana/Flask-public-blogging-site/README.md

 ## 🙏 Acknowledgments

 - Flask documentation and community
-- Glassmorphism design inspiration
 - Markdown and Pygments libraries

 ## 📞 Support

-For support, please open an issue on GitHub or contact [your-email@example.com]
+For support, please open an issue on GitHub or contact [maderana007@gmail.com]

 ---